Adaptive Quantum State Tomography with Active Learning: Results

 \subsection{Tomography results for quantum states on IBM's Quantum cloud}

 In this section the results for states defined in Eqs. \eqref{eq:State1} to \eqref{eq:State3} generated on IBM's classical quantum simulator, which is designed to mimic the execution of an actual device, and on real quantum devices are presented (for more details see appendix~\ref{appendix:IBM}).
 We consider a system size of $5$ qubits.
 The reconstruction results can be found in Fig.~\ref{fig:IBM}.
 Here the training is stopped as soon as $f^{1/N}_{\mathrm{stop}}=90\,\%$ is reached for the classical quantum simulators.
-For the real devices, $f^{1/N}_{\mathrm{stop}}=80\,\%$ is used (except for the GHZ state with $f^{1/N}_{\mathrm{stop}}=90\,\%$ and the $\mathrm{GHZ}_\varphi$ state with $f^{1/N}_{\mathrm{stop}}=85\,\%$).
+For the real devices, we calculate the fidelity w.r.t. a perfect target state, although it may differ from the actually prepared state on the device.
+Consequently, the reconstruction fidelity is limited by the preparation errors and we set $f^{1/N}_{\mathrm{stop}}$ to a lower value $f^{1/N}_{\mathrm{stop}}=80\,\%$ (except for the GHZ state with $f^{1/N}_{\mathrm{stop}}=90\,\%$ and the $\mathrm{GHZ}_\varphi$ state with $f^{1/N}_{\mathrm{stop}}=85\,\%$).
 The number of samples, queries and configurations at the end of the training is presented in Tab.~\ref{tab:Samples_IBM}.

 When reconstructing the GHZ state with AL, the active learner selects the $zzzzz$ basis as the reference basis.
 The fidelity of the GHZ classical quantum simulator states is improved by around $25\,\%$ from $f^{1/N}=70.49\pm0.10\,\%$ without AL to $f^{1/N}=95.667\pm0.001\,\%$.
-For real quantum devices the quality of the reconstruction improves as well, by around $22\,\%$ from $f^{1/N}=68.6\pm8.3\,\%$ without AL to $f^{1/N}=90.93\pm0.16\,\%$.
+For real quantum devices the quality of the reconstruction improves as well, by around $22\,\%$ from $f^{1/N}=68.6\pm8.3\,\%$ without AL to $f^{1/N}=90.93\pm0.16\,\%$ with respect to the theoretically ideal state.
 Moreover, the standard deviation of the results for different RBMs is lowered by up to two order of magnitude for the classical quantum simulators and quantum devices, which makes the results more robust when using AL. This improvement is achieved by requesting samples from only two additional measurement configurations.